-So between field trips, hikes, classes at Santa Fe Clay, primitive firings, New Mexican cooking lessons, Spanish conversation classes, etc. I began a series of meetings with different doctors; then a barium cat scan and finally a needle biopsy.
+So between field trips with 15 college students, hikes, classes at Santa Fe Clay, primitive firings, New Mexican cooking lessons, Spanish conversation classes, etc. I began a series of meetings with different doctors; then a barium cat scan and finally a needle biopsy.

-Then came the call, late on a Friday afternoon with a verdict: Ovarian cancer.
+Then came the call, late on a Friday afternoon with a verdict: Ovarian cancer Stage 3C.
 Then began a whirlwind of tests, appointments, a PET scan and finally the surgery on November 1st!

 It's such a bizarre experience.
 For the most part I feel mostly fine at this point, though the oncologists tell me that it is Stage III.
 Chemo is hard in strange ways.
 But they say that I have an excellent chance of beating it due to new treatments.
 Scientific research.
 Clinical trials.